 Income statements usually cover a reporting period, fiscal quarter or year, just after the period ends.
 They present the period's revenues, expenses, and income, in several categories.
 Exhibits 1 and 2 show, for example, how Income statement expenses fall into five major categories.
 The first three represent expenses from the company's usual line of business:

 The costs of producing goods or services.
 Other companies may report this expense category as Cost of Services or Cost of Sales.

 The costs of selling the goods or services

 - Operating Expenses – General and Administrative Expenses

 Overhead, support, and management costs from across the company

-Note that depreciation expenses may appear in each of these categories, depending on what the assets in question are used for.
+Note that depreciation expenses may appear in each of these categories, depending on the use of the assets in question.

-The remaining two major expense categories refer to both gains and losses from activities that are not in the company's normal line of business.
-This company is not, for instance, in the financial services, or financial investing, or lending business.
-This company is also not in the real estate business.
-Financial transactions in these areas must be reported separately from the areas that contribute to normal operating income.
+The remaining two major expense categories refer to both gains and losses from activities not in the company's usual line of business.
+This company is not, for instance, in a financial services industry.
+For this firm, therefore, financial transactions appear separately from those that contribute to core operating income.

 - Financial Revenues and Expenses

 These include revenues from funds the firm invests and expenses the firm pays to finance borrowing.